Nakasar/meteo_generator/Node/readme.md

 Your server is now running.
 Access to it on `localhost:3000/`.

+You can access to a simple dashboard by opening the `index.html` located in `/interface/`.

 ### Endpoints
 | address | method | description |
 | ------- | ------ | ----------- |